ptgott/one-newsletter/ROADMAP.md

 - Rewrite e2e tests to use a single process.

+  **First**, edit `scrape.StartLoop` to include a parameter for a channel we can use to stop the goroutine.
+Left a TODO for this in `TestNewsletterEmailSending`.
+This will replace the use of `cmd.Process.Signal`. **Implemented this** but need to incorporate it into the first `scrape.StartLoop` call we're adding to the e2e tests (in `TEstNewsletterEmailSending`).

   `exec.Command` calls to replace:

   - **e2e/e2e_test.go:34** build the app in `TestMain`